amauricoder/42_Pipex/notes.md

 Ela suspende a execução do processo pai até que um dos seus processos filhos termine.
 Quando um processo filho termina, o processo pai pode usar a função wait() para obter o status de saída do processo filho.

+## Dup2
+The function dup2() is a Unix/Linux system call that duplicates an open file descriptor.
+In this specific context, dup2(pipex.pipefd[0], STDIN_FILENO) seems to be redirecting the input of the current process to the read end of a pipe.

+Here's what each parameter does:

+    pipex.pipefd[0]: This is typically the file descriptor associated with the read end of a pipe. pipefd is likely an array of file descriptors representing a pipe created earlier in the code.
+    STDIN_FILENO: This is a constant representing the file descriptor for standard input, typically defined as 0.

+So, dup2(pipex.pipefd[0], STDIN_FILENO) duplicates the file descriptor pipex.pipefd[0] onto file descriptor 0 (standard input), effectively making the read end of the pipe the new standard input for the current process.

+This function call is commonly used in Unix/Linux programming, especially when setting up pipelines between processes.
+It allows the output of one process to be directly fed as input to another process.

 Useful
 >https://medium.com/@omimouni33/pipex-the-42-project-understanding-pipelines-in-c-71984b3f2103